cyniphile/rosalind/blog-post/post-2.md

 Python has an Enum type, but Enum support is [not quite ready in pyo3](https://github.com/PyO3/pyo3/issues/834)

 roughtly twice as fast, plus our code is more robust.
+Used the very nice [Criterion](https://github.com/bheisler/criterion.rs) package for Rust.

 This doesn't necessarily come for free.
 For example we have to read parse any input into this `DnaNucleotide` enum format.
 I wrote a string parser, which add some overhead.
-That said, we could also parse this representation from a more efficient format?like what?
+That said, we could also parse this representation from a more efficient format.
+UTF-8 takes 8 bits, while true bp encoding would only need 2.

 - size of enum in memory